Karlstad: Summer sports

 Several football clubs exist.
 QBIK was founded in 1978, and entered the premier division of women's football, Damallsvenskan, in 2005.
 The team currently plays in the 1st Division (2nd highest level), but has several players in the Swedish national team.
 Their home ground is Tingvalla IP, and the facility was also the home ground for the football team Karlstad BK, that played in the men's Division 1 Norra (3rd highest level), having gained promotion following a successful 2010 season.
 The third highest-ranking football team was Carlstad United.
 The club was founded in 1998 by an alliance of seven local football clubs, with the aim of providing Karlstad with an elite football team.
 The club was accepted by the Swedish Football Association (SvFF) in 1999 and the team played in the men's Division 2 Norra Götaland (4th highest level).
 Carlstad United and Karlstad BK ended up merging into IF Karlstad Fotboll, who compete in Division 1 Norra.
 Another club from Karlstad is FBK Karlstad, who currently play in Division 1.

 Motorcycle speedway takes place at the Kalvholmen Motorbana, situated in the southeast outskirts of the city.
 The team is called Solkatterna (the Sun Cats), who compete in the Swedish Speedway Team Championship.

 American football is also played on Tingvalla IP.
 The Carlstad Crusaders play in Superserien, the highest level since the founding of the club in 1990.
 The team has attended eight finals, winning its first championship in 2010.

 Karlstad is also famous for athletics.
 The club IF Göta has a number of international athletes and host the annual athletics meet Götagalan.
 There is an outdoor athletics track at Tingvalla IP and an indoor track (200 m) in Våxnäshallen.

 Another prominent sports club in Karlstad is OK Tyr, one of the largest orienteering clubs in Sweden.
 OK Tyr won Tiomila in 1989 and 1990.

+Karlstads Rugbyklubb is also based in the town.